 This was my experience of Pujol.
 There were 12 of us at the counter, none Mexican.
 After all, it’s not as if the place serves a globally unique cuisine which would naturally have a customer base mostly from aboard.
 Pujol is in Mexico City, one of the biggest cities in the world, and serves a taco menu, the country’s most popular dish.
 The obvious conclusion must be that either (a) the food isn’t great at all – and the locals know it, (b) it’s way overpriced for what you can get locally, or (c) both of these.
 I can’t help thinking that the staff at Pujol must be laughing behind their hands at us poor fools: foreigners willing to book months in advance and pay extortionate prices, just for a bunch of tacos, served on fancy plates.

 How does this happen?
 How does such an obviously mediocre – downright bad is a better description – restaurant maintain its popularity?
 How can a restaurant that serves a simple flavoured foam, misleadingly labelled “crab” and “sea urchin” in the menu, still get lots of “wows” from diners?
 I think the answer lies, at least partly, in personal vanity: no-one wants to admit they have been fooled.
 The result is all those rave reviews, acclaiming the “best tacos ever”.
-And, once established on the World’s 50 Best list, the position becomes self-sustaining – the associated kudos helping to attract more victims, who are too embarrassed admit that they were conned.
 But, while I, like many others, was fooled by Pujol’s presence on the list, I – unlike many others – am prepared to admit it.
 And I urge others to do the same, instead of helping to propagate the reputation of these culinary thieves.
 We all know it’s a pretentious sham of a restaurant, serving tacos which are no better than those purchased on the street (and probably not even as good), so let’s all admit it.
 Let’s all own up to being fools.
 Serving street food in a posh setting doesn’t make it fine dining!